Commander's cloud governance capabilities cover the follow primary areas:

 When you set up self-service provisioning for users through the Service Portal, you can control the instance types and VMs available to them.
 This keeps the available instance types and VMs down to a manageable number, and it can allow better use of Reserved Instances.

 For information on setting up the self-service Service Catalog, see Catalog.
 For information on how to take advantage of the cost savings offered by Reserved Instances, see Managing Reserved Instance Recommendations and Reserved Instance Recommendations Report.

 Commander’s Service Catalog and provisioning automation can also enforce cloud governance policies at provisioning time through workflows.
 For example, security image scans can be executed before powering on a new VM, and the master images in the service catalog that are used as templates for the organization can be updated with the latest security patches.
 New production VMs can also be registered and scheduled for the appropriate backup services when they're provisioned.

 Engineering teams often deploy public cloud application workloads for short-term use, and those workloads hang around because there's no lifecycle monitoring or enforcement.
 Commander allows you to fully automate a lifecycle decommissioning process and to target resource areas that are specific to R&D (such as accounts, regions, or VPCs).
 For more information, see Lifecycle and Policy Management.

 Commander’s orchestration engine makes it easy to automate changes for production and development deployments.
 For production, you can use strict controls for who must approve changes, and you can schedule the changes for set maintenance windows.
 For development, you can be more lenient — you can automatically approve requests to downsize instances but still require approvals for requests to increase instance sizes that exceed resource or cost quotas.
-For more information, see Service Request Management and Configuring Maintenance Windows.
+For more information, see Manage Service Requests and Configure Maintenance Windows.